-Telerivet, Inc., is a venture-backed corporation with global headquarters in San Francisco, California, and an East Africa headquarters in Dar es Salaam, Tanzania.
+Telerivet, Inc., is a venture-backed corporation with global headquarters in San Francisco, California.

 Joshua is a regularly featured speaker and panelist on technology and entrepreneurship in Africa and emerging markets.
 He serves as an advisor to a number of organizations, including Tanzania's Commission for Science and Technology, and as a technology advisor to US Senator Angus King (Independent-Maine).